anpham6/chrome-docs/source/task/index.rst

 Example gulpfile.js
 ===================

 Renaming files with *Gulp* is not recommended since it will not appear in the output manifest.
-It is better to use the **saveAs** or **filename** properties in order for the references to be found when the asset is part of the document.
+It is better to use the **saveAs** or **filename** properties when the asset is part of the *HTML* document.

 .. code-block:: javascript
   :emphasize-lines: 5,7